KamayaniR/Santander-Customer-Satisfaction-Machine-Learning-Project/README.md

 # Santander-Customer-Satisfaction-Machine-Learning-Project
+- This project is developed for the Master's course CIS 508 - Machine Learning
+- Kaggle Competition: Santander Customer Satisfaction

 ## Overview
 This project aims to predict customer satisfaction levels using a highly anonymised tabular dataset provided by Santander Bank.
 The challenge involves: